-Auston Matthews Contract
+Auston Matthews Contract & Salary

-Last Modified Jan 27, 2025 16:59 GMT
+Last Modified May 11, 2025 10:11 GMT

 In his NHL debut, Matthews made history by becoming the first player in modern NHL history to score four goals.
 His remarkable rookie season in 2016–17 saw him score 40 goals, setting a Maple Leafs rookie record and joining a select group of teenagers in league history to achieve this milestone.
 Matthews earned the Calder Memorial Trophy as the NHL's top rookie that season.
 In the 2021–22 season, he set records for most goals in a single season by both an American-born player and a Maple Leaf, reaching the 60-goal mark for the first time.

-Auston Matthews’s contract
+Auston Matthews’s Contract

-According to Spotrac, Auston Matthews’ contract, signed in 2024, is a 4-year extension with the Toronto Maple Leafs worth $53,000,000, including a $49,650,000 signing bonus.
-The average annual salary is $13,250,000, and in 2024-25, he will earn a base salary of $775,000 and a signing bonus of $15,925,000, with a cap hit of $13,250,000.
+Auston Matthews is under a 4-year extension with the Toronto Maple Leafs worth $53,000,000, including a $49,650,000 signing bonus, as per Spotrac.
+The average annual salary is $13,250,000, and in 2025-26, he will earn a base salary of $775,000 and a signing bonus of $14,225,000, with a cap hit of $13,250,000.
 This contract is fully guaranteed.

-Auston Matthews’s contract breakdown
+Auston Matthews’s Contract Breakdown

-According to Spotrac, Auston Matthews' contract for the 2024-25 season includes a base salary of $775,000 and a signing bonus of $15,925,000, resulting in a cap hit of $13,250,000.
-His yearly cash for this season totals $13,250,000, with no reported dead cap.
+Auston Matthews' contract for the 2025-26 season includes a base salary of $775,000 and a signing bonus of $14,425,000, resulting in a cap hit of $13,250,000.
+His yearly cash for this season totals $13,250,000, with no reported dead cap, as per Spotrac.

 YearBase SalarySigning BonusCap HitDead CapYearly Cash

-How much is Auston Matthews getting paid?
+How much does Auston Matthews make in a minute?

-Auston Matthews’s career earnings
+Auston Matthews’s Career Earnings

-What are the terms of Auston Matthews’s contract?
+What are the terms of Auston Matthews’s Contract?

-According to The Hockey News, He has no-movement clauses in his 4-year, $53,000,000 contract with the Toronto Maple Leafs, starting from the 2024-25 season.
-The deal includes a $49,650,000 signing bonus and $53,000,000 guaranteed, with an average annual salary of $13,250,000.
-There are no additional notes in his contract.
+Auston Matthews has a no-movement clause in his four-year, $53,000,000 contract with the Toronto Maple Leafs, starting from the 2024-25 season.
+The deal includes a $49,650,000 signing bonus and $53,000,000 guaranteed, with an average annual salary of $13,250,000, as per Spotrac.

 How much of Auston Matthews’s Contract is guaranteed?

-According to Spotrac, Auston Matthews's contract is fully guaranteed at $53,000,000.
+Auston Matthews's contract is fully guaranteed at $53,000,000, as per Spotrac.

-Read More: Auston Matthews Net Worth
+Read More: Auston Matthews' family

 Auston Matthews’ Contract History

-According to Spotrac, In 2024, Matthews signed a 4-year, $53,000,000 extension with the Leafs.
+Auston Matthews signed a four-year, $53,000,000 extension with the Leafs in 2024.
 The contract includes a large $49,650,000 signing bonus and an average annual salary of $13,250,000.
 The total value of this contract is fully guaranteed at $53,000,000, with Matthews earning a base salary of $775,000 in the first year and the rest of his payment structured through the signing bonus.

-Before this deal, Matthews signed a 5-year contract extension with the Maple Leafs in 2019, worth $58,201,250.
+Matthews signed a five-year contract extension with the Maple Leafs in 2019, worth $58,201,250.
 This deal included a $54,500,000 signing bonus and had an average annual salary of $11,640,250.
 The full amount of the contract was guaranteed.

-Auston Matthews signed his first contract with the Toronto Maple Leafs in 2016, a 3-year deal worth $11,325,000.
+Auston Matthews signed his first contract with the Toronto Maple Leafs in 2016, a three-year deal worth $11,325,000.
 This contract included a $277,500 signing bonus, with an average annual salary of $3,775,000.
 The contract was fully guaranteed.

 Similar Pages